-The research method used is qualitative research with an exploratory analysis approach, namely analyzing in depth the legitimacy of a wicked guardian to become a guardian in marriage.
-The data source used is a secondary data source, namely the Book ofThe Storm of Sana'iwritten by Imam al-Kasani and the Bookal-MuhadzdzabImam Syirazi's writings and books and articles based on OJS (Open Journal System) about marriage guardians.
+research method The used is qualitative research with an exploratory analysis approach, namely analyzing in depth the legitimacy of a wicked guardian to become a guardian in marriage.
+The data source used is a secondary data source, ofThe namelv the Book Storm of Sana'iwritten by Imam al-Kasani and the Bookal-MuhadzdzabImam Syirazi's writings and books and articles based on OJS (Open Journal System) about marriage guardians.
 Data processing techniques are carried out by processing library materials (library research).
-Techniques in analyzing data analyzed with exploratory descriptive analysis using reduction, display, and verification techniques.
+Techniques in analyzing data analvzed with exploratory descriptive analysis using reduction, display, and verification techniques.